Effects of quenched disorder in three-dimensional lattice ${\mathbb Z}_2$ gauge Higgs models: Phase diagram in the presence of random-plaquette disorder

 The nice scaling observed in Fig.~\ref{fig_K1_q0p010} shows that the transition is of the Ising$^{\times}$ universality class even for nonvanishing (small) disorder.
 The same conclusion can be reached also using the estimates of the critical exponent $\nu$ reported above, with the nice agreement of the different estimates signaling that systematic errors are well under control.
 We explicitly note that for $B_3$ larger scaling corrections are observed than for $B_4$, which suggests that the background term in Eq.~\eqref{Hg3-scaling} is not negligible.

-As a final check we verified that the $B_4$ scaling curve is consistent, up to nonuniversal multiplicative factors, with that of the pure model (i.e., $q=0$) at $K=1$: in Fig.~\ref{fig_K1_q0p010} we report data obtained using lattices $L=24$ and $L=32$ for the $q=0$, $K=1$ model, rescaled using the critical exponent $\nu_{\cal I}$ of the 3D Ising model and $J_c=0.22185(10)$ (see Ref.~\cite{BPV-24-unco}), and multiplied by 0.98 and 87 along the horizontal and vertical directions, respectively.
+As a final check we verified that the $B_4$ scaling curve is consistent, up to nonuniversal multiplicative factors, with that of the pure model (i.e., $q=0$) at $K=1$: in Fig.~\ref{fig_K1_q0p010} we report data obtained using lattices $L=24$ and $L=32$ for the $q=0$, $K=1$ model, rescaled using the critical exponent $\nu_{\cal I}$ of the 3D Ising model and $J_c=0.22185(10)$ (see Ref.~\cite{BPV-24-unco}), and multiplied by 0.98 and 87 along the horizontal and vertical directions, respectively (we show such a comparison only for $B_4$, because $B_3$ presents much larger scaling corrections).
 The agreement between data at $q=0$ and at $q=0.01$ is good, with small discrepancies that can reasonably be attributed to the presence of scaling corrections.

 A similar investigation has been carried out also for $K=1$ and $q=0.015$.
 The outcomes of the biased analyses (i.e., obtained by fixing $\nu=\nu_{\cal I}$ and $\omega=\omega_{\cal I}$) for the critical coupling are